RishiDesai/rishidesai.github.io/_posts/2025-05-08-character-lora.md

 `[Trigger Word] [Style], [Notable Visual Features], [Clothing], [Pose], [Expression/Mood], [Background/Setting], [Lighting], [Camera Angle]`

-I include style (e.g., photorealistic, anime) for completion; although, for style transfer I recommend training a separate style LoRA and chaining it to the character LoRA.
+I include style (e.g., photorealistic, anime) for completion; however, for style transfer I recommend training a separate style LoRA and chaining it to the character LoRA.
 Avoid subjective language (e.g., "beautiful", "scary") and references to known characters or real people.
 Objectivity is key to clear, reliable captions.

-We need a trigger word to our captions to "activate" the LoRA during inference.
+We need a trigger word in our captions to "activate" the LoRA during inference.
 Its placement does not matter as long as you're consistent with it; it can be any nonsense word.
 Do not include inherent features that are constant, such as eye, hair, or skin color, unless it's variable to the character.
 For example, if your character always has blue eyes - don't mention it in any of the captions!
 Similarly, if you only want to generate scenes with the character in the same outfit, don't mention the outfit.

 ### Which Tags Should I Include?
 The template above encompasses all aspects of the scene.
 But you often don't need this level of detail.
 If certain elements like clothes, expressions, or style are constant - remove it from the template.
 Unnecessary fields add noise to the training process.